 This recipe is a quick weeknight version made of chicken and white chili beans and is made in a jiffy!
-Using tomato paste and reserve bean liquid makes the broth so rich and thick, you'd think it has been simmering for hours!
+Using tomato paste and reserve bean liquid makes the broth so rich and thick that you'd think it has been simmering for hours!

 It is perfect when you need a quick Chili fix any day of the week without spending too much time in the kitchen.
-You still get all the rich and cozy Chili taste that we all love, but with lighter proteins used.
+You still get all the rich and cozy Chili taste that we all love, but with lighter proteins.

 Why This Recipe Works

 EASE: You can have this on your dinner table in just under an hour!
 And you'll only need one pot for this quick dinner recipe, which makes cleaning up a cinch!

 MEAL PREP: This is one dish that froze well and gets even better a few days later!
 Make a big batch in one cooking to enjoy up until winter.
 This dish is also an excellent recipe for using up leftover chicken and vegetables.

 HEALTHY: It is gluten-free and packed with 2 types of protein sources that make it hearty and satisfying.
 It is also rich in fiber and antioxidants, making it a nutritious dish the whole family can enjoy.

 SIMPLE: We're only using simple ingredients that you can easily find in your local grocery store.

 OLIVE OIL – use good quality olive oil for best results.
 It makes a difference.